w11k/lsql/lsql-doc/src/index.md

 * Use unit tests to verify your data model, not static typing.
 Obviously, using an untyped datastructure like a Map imposes some challenges.
 E.g. a typo like `map.get("firstMame")` would lead to an error which would have been catched with static typing.
-However, data structures like `java.util.Map` provide ready to use methods like `equals(...)` which can be used to automatically verify the data persistence logic and help to catch typos.
+However, data structures like `java.util.Map` already provide implementations for methods like `equals(...)` which can be used to automatically verify the data persistence logic and help to catch typos.

 * Software architectures currently shift towards rich browser and stand-alone application.
 The main responsibility for server code will be to query and return the stored data as quickly